🚿 Bathroom Humidity Exhaust Fan

 Input - Fan Speed - Low Speed Switch

-If you have a fan with different speeds you will have an option to stage your fan before turning it OFF.
-This is where you would enter in your low speed entity.
-This will be used in your selection for summer and winter modes.
+If you have a fan with different speeds, you will have the option to stage your fan before turning it OFF.
+This is where you would enter your low-speed entity.
+It will be used in your selection for summer and winter modes

 Input - Fan Speed - Switch Off

-If you have a fan with different speeds this allow you to enter in your OFF entity.
-This will be used in your selection for summer and winter modes.
+If you have a fan with different speeds, this allows you to enter your OFF entity.
+It will be used in your selection for summer and winter modes.

 Input - Bathroom Humidity Sensor (Optional)